-By supporting daily wage workers and other vulnerable groups we will improve their chances of surviving the pandemic crisis and reduce the number of people requiring our help once the crisis ends.
-We will also feed the 17,000 people living in our slums.
-We aim to support migrant workers trying to get home and reunite them with their families.
-We will also provide women and children with the help and services they need in order to rebuild their lives long after this pandemic has been contained.
+By supporting the most vulnerable groups with medical support during the current second wave we will improve their chances of surviving the pandemic crisis and reduce the number of people requiring our help once the crisis ends.
+We will also provide women and children with the help and services they need right now and will also help them to rebuild their lives one the pandemic has been contained.

 This project has provided additional documentation in a PDF file (projdoc.pdf).

 Visit our Website